ckormanyos/boost_math_test_qemu/README.md

 ## Tools Used

 The following tools are used:
-  - We use `arm-none-abi-gcc` 10 for compiling the embedded code directly from ARM(R) LTD.
+  - [`gcc-arm-none-eabi 10.3-2021.10-x86_64-linux`](https://developer.arm.com/downloads/-/gnu-rm) from ARM(R) LTD for compiling/linking the embedded code.
-  - QEMU uses the xpack distribution found (TBD).
+  - QEMU distribution found in [xpack-qemu-arm-7.1.0-1](https://github.com/xpack-dev-tools/qemu-arm-xpack/releases).
-  - GDB is controlled by Python 2.7 script.
+  - GDB controlled by Python 2.7 script, itself needing an installed `libncurses5`.
+  - [Boost.Math](https://github.com/boostorg/math) and [Boost.Multiprecision](https://github.com/boostorg/multiprecision) submodules in their latest states at GitHub.

 ## Details on the Application